orifad100/318194230/README.md

 The "About Me" section provides a brief introduction to warren buffett.
 The section details his background, education, business career, personal hobbies, interests, and philanthropy.

 # My Photos
 The "My Photos" section includes a gallery of personal photos of warren buffett.
+The photos are displayed in a photo container with a scroll bar, and when hovering over a photo, it will jump out of the page.

 # My Playlist
 The "My Playlist" section includes a selection of videos curated by warren buffett.
+The Playlist are displayed in a Playlist container with a scroll bar, and when hovering over a song, it will jump out of the page.

 # Like
 The "Like" section is a call-to-action for visitors to show their support for warren buffett.